tetherless-world/ontology-engineering/oe2024/personalized-depression-treatment/index.md

 The Personalized Depression Treatment Ontology aims to enhance the personalization of treatment plans for individuals diagnosed with depression by integrating diverse data sources, including genetic profiles, demographic information, and clinical outcomes.
 This ontology serves as a decision-support tool for clinicians, enabling them to access patient-specific recommendations that improve the efficiency and effectiveness of mental health care.
 By mapping relationships between patient demographics, genetic markers, and therapeutic options, the ontology will hopefully reduce the traditional trial-and-error approach, providing evidence-based treatment paths that account for individual variability in treatment response.
 Key features include the integration of clinical trial data, genetic studies, and real-world patient-reported outcomes to continuously refine recommendations.
 This ontology addresses critical needs in the mental health field, providing stakeholders such as clinicians, researchers, and genetic counselors with a robust framework for delivering tailored treatment strategies that enhance patient outcomes and reduce treatment resistance.

-## Workflow Diagram

-<iframe src="files/CohortAnalyticsWorkflowDiagramISWCPaper.pdf" style="width:100%; height: 500px"></iframe>

-<p class="message-highlight">Add a representative diagram of your project such as the below workflow diagram illustrating the flow between the components.</p>

-Our knowledge representation approach backed by our study cohort ontology and the knowledge graphs instantiating Table 1 data, are built to support analytical applications to determine applicability of a study population to a patient.
-Our [data sources](./papers-used.html) include cited research studies from the pharmacologic and cardiovascular complications chapters of the ADA Standards of Medical Care guidelines, and patient records selected from the NHANES 2015-2016 questionnaire.
-Our population analysis scenarios are designed to determine if studies match, if there are limitations and to evaluate their quality.
-Additionally, we visualize similarity of a group of study subjects (arm) to a patient.

 ## List of Resources